Workshop

 •Rubber gloves for cleaning brushes and if you prefer to handle your model with a glove

 •Sealer of your choice.
 I prefer Testor’s dull coat.
-For satin finishes, I seal with Winsor Newton Professional Varnish in Satin only as final seal after all detailing is completed.
+This will work as a sealer before adding acrylic detailing and as a final matte finish.
+For satin finishes, I seal with Winsor Newton Professional Varnish in Satin only after all detailing is completed as a final varnish.

 Additional supplies for acrylic detailing